Syntax Overview

 if x gt 0 console.log[///positive///]else console.log[///non-positive///]Identifiers

-Section titled “Identifiers”Identifiers can contain hyphens (-), which are converted to underscores in JavaScript output:
+Section titled “Identifiers”Identifiers can contain hyphens (-) and underscores (_), which are both converted to underscores in JavaScript output:

 const my-variable be 42-- compiles to: const my_variable = 42;